d-kilc/adnat-backend-dkilcullen/README.md

 # README

 <h2>Using the Application </h2>
-To run the application:

 1. Clone this repository to your local machine
-2. In a terminal window, navigate to the newly created directory
+2. In a terminal window, navigate to the newly created directory:

 ```cd /path/to/folder```